 As a pet parent, it’s up to you to take responsibility for your dog’s health.

-Here are a few things all dog owners should know about dog health that will help provide canine companions with long, happy lives.
+Here are a few things all dog parents should know about dog health that will help provide canine companions with long, happy lives.

 You Need To Feed Your Dog Well